Pilot Planning Tips for Night Flying

 This is why you should look to the side, instead.

 It's easy enough to see bad weather during the daytime.
 At night, however, clouds, rain showers, and thunderstorms are more difficult to see visually.
 Before you take off, you'll want to be a bit more careful about checking the weather, including current METARs, TAFs, and the area forecast.
 A flight service specialist can be helpful in this respect, even for local flights.
 Pay special attention to the temperature/dew point spread.
 Nighttime is a common time for the fog to form, and it can form quickly.

 Bring Extra Fuel

-Make Sure the Aircraft Lights Work
+Test the Aircraft Lights

-And it wouldn't hurt to review the airport lighting systems.
+It wouldn't hurt to review the airport lighting systems.
 What color are the taxiway lights again?
 How much runway do you have left when the runway lights turn yellow and then red?

-FAA regulations say that you need to have accomplished at least three takeoffs and landings to a full stop at night (an hour after sunset to an hour before sunrise) in the past 90 days in order to carry passengers.
+Federal Aviation Administration (FAA) regulations say that you need to have accomplished at least three takeoffs and landings to a full stop at night (an hour after sunset to an hour before sunrise) in the past 90 days in order to carry passengers.
 It's easy to violate this one.

 Check Hours for ATC, FBOs, Etc

 If you're flying a night VFR cross country, your planning will change slightly.
 Instead of choosing your regular checkpoints, you'll want to choose checkpoints that are well lit and easily seen from the air.
 A lake bed, for example, which is highly visible during the day will blend in with the rest of the darkness below you, but a city or another airport will be much easier to identify at night.
 Plan your route along lighted checkpoints like cities, towns, airports, and highways.
-And make sure you know the terrain around you and your minimum safe altitudes!
+Make sure you know the terrain around you and your minimum safe altitudes!